-There are also important variations among the simulated albedo of crops and grasses in the CMIP5 models we have analysed,

-- 400 pointing to significant model biases in comparison to observation-derived reference estimates.
-Overall, the models that employ the CLM tend to underestimate this quantity over large parts of the tropics and the mid-latitudes in the Northern Hemisphere in July, with reconstructed albedo values of ~0.13-0.14 whereas observations rather indicate values of at least 0.15 and even approaching 0.25 over the Sahel and Central Asia (Figure 8).
-This discrepancy appears less pronounced over the tropical parts of Africa and America located in the Southern Hemisphere, despite the lower availability of observational estimates over these - 405 regions.
-Our results also reveal that MIROC5 more systematically underestimates the albedo of crops/grasses, which remain less than 0.15 worldwide in this model.
-In contrast, the models from the MPI suite simulate albedo values that are consistently greater than those of the observations, exceeding 0.2 over large regions of the world.
-These overestimations are often higher in the GFDL models, especially over Central Asia, the southern part of South America or the southern tip of Africa, although these three models present an opposite behaviour over equatorial regions of America and Africa with remarkably low albedo - 410 values.
-Importantly, these numerous reported differences between the reconstructed model estimates and the reference values from observations are significantly higher than the error of the reconstruction method derived from the analysis of the CLM4.5 simulations (~0.01 in the case of crops/grasses for the month of July, see Section 3.1).
+There are also important variations among the simulated albedo of crops and grasses in the CMIP5 models we have analysed, pointing to significant model biases in comparison to observation-derived reference estimates.
+Overall, the models that employ the CLM tend to underestimate this quantity over large parts of the tropics and the mid-latitudes in the Northern Hemisphere in July, with reconstructed albedo values of ~0.13-0.14 whereas observations rather indicate values of at least 0.15 and even approaching 0.25 over the Sahel and Central Asia (Figure 6).
+This discrepancy appears less pronounced over the tropical parts of Africa and America located in the Southern Hemisphere, despite the lower availability of observational estimates over these regions.
+Our results also reveal that MIROC5 more systematically underestimates the albedo of crops/grasses, which remain inferior to 0.15 worldwide in this model.
+In contrast, the models from the MPI suite simulate albedo values that are consistently superior to those of the observations, exceeding 0.2 over large regions of the world.
+Importantly, the reported differences between the reconstructed model estimates and the reference values from observations are significantly higher than the error of the reconstruction method derived from the analysis of the CLM4.5 simulations (0.01 in the case of crops/grasses for the month of July, see Section 3.1).
 The albedo values simulated by MIROC-ESM and MIROC-ESM-CHEM appear closer to the observational estimates over the regions where those are available.
-Lastly, the spatial coverage of the reconstruction is low in the case of CanESM2, which prevents drawing robust conclusions for this - 415 model.
+Lastly, the spatial coverage of the reconstruction is low in the case of CanESM2, which prevents drawing robust conclusions for this model.

-Results for the month of January indicate that the models that include the CLM, as well as MIROC5 and those from the MPI and GFDL suites all represent the increase in the albedo of crops/grasses over snow-covered areas which is indicated by observational estimates (Figure 9).
+Results for the month of January indicate that the models that include the CLM, as well as MIROC5 and those from the MPI suite all represent the increase in the albedo of crops/grasses over snow-covered areas which is indicated by observational estimates (Figure 8).
 The limited spatial coverage of the latter over the high latitudes however makes it difficult to evaluate whether the magnitude of this increase is correctly represented.
-Over the tropical regions, the models including the

-420 CLM simulate an opposite pattern compared to that shown for the month of July, i.e. an underestimation of the albedo of crops/grasses in the Southern Hemisphere but more realistic estimates in the Northern Hemisphere.
+Over the tropical regions, the models including the CLM simulate an opposite pattern compared to that shown for the month of July, namely an underestimation of the albedo of crops/grasses in the Southern Hemisphere but more realistic estimates in the Northern Hemisphere.
 This suggests that these models simulate too high variations of the annual cycle for this variable over tropical regions.